-Navigating Your Young Adult Child's Addiction with Knowledge and Compassion
+Navigating Your Young Adult's Addiction with Compassion & Knowledge

 Facing the addiction of a family member might feel overwhelming, confusing, worrying, or sad.
 Where do you start so you can show your love yet keep a balanced approach to your life?
-As therapists who have been in the trenches of family addiction, we’re here to help guide you.
+As therapists who have been in the trenches of family addiction recovery, we’re here to help guide you.
+Many families struggling with addiction feel lost in knowing how to balance support with self-preservation.

 A starting point may be the ‘three Cs’ advice from Al-Anon.
 You did not cause your loved one's addiction.
 You can't control your loved one's addiction.
 And you cannot cure your loved one's addiction.
 So what do you do?
 We know that as a family member you are impacted by the disease of addiction when someone you care about is struggling.
+Addiction is a family disease, affecting not just the individual but the entire emotional ecosystem around them.
 Here are some tips to help you:

 Understanding Young Adult Child's Addiction